 NOTE: Appeals submitted without documentation will be denied.

 The appeal reviewer will evaluate the circumstances.
-Any student who wishes to appeal the loss of his or her exemption or waiver due to not meeting APWE (as outlined above) must do so through the appeals process below.
+Any student who wishes to appeal the loss of his or her exemption or waiver due to not meeting APWE (as outlined above) must do so through the appeals process in Section 04.05.

 Under normal circumstances, an appeal to waive the conditions stated above must be made in the following order:

-to the associate director, SBS, or associate director, University Registrar’s Office (appeal 2); and
+to the associate director of SBS or associate university registrar in the Office of the University Registrar (appeal 2); and

-to the Exemption and Waiver Appeals Committee (appeal 3 and final appeal level).
-The director of SBS will chair this committee, made up of a representative from the University Registrar’s Office, Office of Disability Services, Veterans Advisory Council, a student from the Student Government, an academic advisor, and a faculty member appointed by Faculty Senate.
+to the Exemption and Waiver Appeals Committee (appeal 3 which is the final appeal level).
+The director of SBS will chair this committee, comprised of a representative from the University Registrar’s Office, Office of Disability Services, Veterans Advisory Council, a student from the Student Government, an academic advisor, and a faculty member appointed by the Faculty Senate.

 REVIEWERS OF THIS UPPS

 Reviewers of this UPPS include the following: